How to work with micro-influencers

 Why briefing your micro-influencers is a must

 Micro-influencers create content and they’re good at it.
 It’s literally their job.
-But you want to make sure they’re creating the right content for your brand so you can meet your campaign goals.
+But you want to make sure they’re creating the right content for your brand so you can meet your marketing campaign goals.

 Sure, you can give them free rein, but putting some guidelines in place in a brief can help keep things on track and tamper expectations on both sides.